mdgriffith/style-elements/FAQ.md

 If you need spacing between children in a layout, use [`Element.Attributes.spacing`](http://package.elm-lang.org/packages/mdgriffith/style-elements/latest/Element-Attributes#spacing).

 To set more space around a single element, wrap the element in a spacer a set padding.
 This is more explicit and you can predict exactly how your element will be laid out.

+## How do I use `em` instead of `px` for padding?

+Style-elements doesn't support `em`s.
+They give inconsistent results depending on where in the tree they live.

+Check out the functions in [`Style.Scale`](http://package.elm-lang.org/packages/mdgriffith/style-elements/latest/Style-Scale) to get something similar to `em`, but calculated in Elm.